Liver-Eating Johnson: Biography

 Johnson is said to have been born with the last name Garrison, in the area of the Hickory Tavern near Pattenburg, New Jersey.
 During the Mexican–American War he served aboard a fighting ship.
-After striking an officer, he deserted, changed his name to John Johnston, and traveled west to try his hand at gold digging in Alder Gulch, Montana Territory.
-He also became a "woodhawk," supplying cord wood to steamboats.
+After striking an officer, he deserted, changed his name to Johnson, and travelled West to try his hand at gold digging in Alder Gulch, Montana Territory.
+He also became a "woodhawk", supplying cord wood to steamboats.

-Rumors and legends about Johnson are common.
-Perhaps chief among them is that in 1847, his wife, a member of the Flathead American Indian tribe, was killed by a young Crow brave and his fellow hunters, which prompted Johnson to embark on a vendetta against the tribe.
-According to historian Andrew Mehane Southerland, "He supposedly killed and scalped more than 300 Crow Indians and then devoured their livers" to avenge the death of his wife, and "As his reputation and collection of scalps grew, Johnson became an object of fear."
+Rumours and legends about Johnson are common.
+Chief among them is that in 1847, his wife, a member of the Flathead American Indian tribe, was killed by a young Crow man and his fellow hunters, which prompted Johnson to embark on a vendetta against the tribe.
+According to historian Andrew Mehane Southerland, "He supposedly killed and scalped more than 300 Crow Indians and then devoured their livers" to avenge the death of his wife, and "as his reputation and collection of scalps grew, Johnson became an object of fear".